HazyResearch/deepdive/doc/markov_logic_network.md

-work takes the program parser of [Tuffy](http://i.stanford.edu/hazy/hazy/tuffy/) to generate a database containing all atoms in the MLN and a Deepdive program containing the formulas in the MLN as Deepdive [inference rules](inference_rules.html).
-The generated Deepdive program will be then fed into Deepdive for [marginal inference or weight learning](inference.html).
+work takes the program parser of [Tuffy](http://i.stanford.edu/hazy/hazy/tuffy/) to generate a database containing all atoms in the MLN and a Deepdive program containing the formulas in the MLN as Deepdive [inference rules](inference_rules).
+The generated Deepdive program will be then fed into Deepdive for [marginal inference or weight learning](inference).
 Deepdive is able to achieve higher precision, handle larger MLNs, and perform the computation faster than the original Tuffy system.